Skip to main content

 Signs of Trouble

 Savella should probably be discontinued when the following symptoms persist at the lowest dose beyond two weeks: nausea, headaches, palpitations, and sweating.
 If the nausea leads to regular vomiting, Miller recommends discontinuing the drug.
-He also says that tachycardia (rapid heartbeat) and hypertension (significantly elevated blood pressure) are also signs that this drug is not for you.
+He also says that tachycardia (rapid heartbeat) and hypertension (significantly elevated blood pressure) are also signs that this medication is not for you.

-Depression/Irritability – “Although Savella was not approved by the FDA for the treatment of depression in the U.S., it is an antidepressant and carries a black box warning about suicidal thoughts that is the same for other antidepressants,” says Lesley Arnold, M.D., a psychiatrist and clinical trial expert at the University of Cincinnati in Ohio.
-“A worsening of mood or suicidal thoughts while taking Savella should prompt patients to contact their doctor immediately and they will probably have to discontinue the drug.”
+Depression/Irritability – “Although Savella is not FDA-approved for treating depression, it’s an antidepressant,” says Lesley Arnold, M.D., of Cincinnati Ohio.
+“It carries a black box warning about suicidal thoughts that is the same for other antidepressants.
+A worsening of mood or suicidal thoughts while taking Savella should prompt patients to contact their doctor immediately and they will probably have to discontinue the drug.”
 Arnold also brings up an important but delicate subject: bipolar mood disorder.

 Drug Interactions

 1. Gupta H, et al. Health Psychol Res 9(1), 2021.
+Free Report

-2. Pickerin G, et al. Drug Des Dev Ther 12:2485-2496, 2018.
+2. Pickering G, et al. Drug Des Dev Ther 12:2485-2496, 2018.
+Free Report

 3. Mease PJ, et al. J Rheumatol 36:398-409, 2009.
+Abstract

 4. Puozzo C, et al. Clin Pharmacokinet 44:977-88, 2005.
+Abstract